francosopo/telegram_cyberdefender/README.md

 ## Building

-Write a config.properties file configuration like this
+Write a config.properties file configuration like this in the src/ folder

 ```.env
 BOT_TOKEN=your-secret-bot-token